-There will be twelve (12) quizzes over the assigned readings and course materials.
+There will be ten (10) quizzes over the assigned readings and course materials.
 Quizzes are designed to assess your understanding of the course materials.
 You will have the opportunity to take each quiz two times and keep your highest score.
-The lowest two quiz grades (including zeros for any missed quizzes) will be dropped at the end of the semester.
-This means that ten quiz scores will be used to calculate your final grade in the course.

 All quizzes are taken in Blackboard and are timed.
+You have 60 minutes to complete each quiz.
 Once you start a quiz, you must complete it.
 You will not be able to log back into a quiz once you have opened it.
 Please make arrangements to take each quiz on a computer with a secure internet connection.
 You must take the quizzes individually.

 Please see the course schedule for due dates.
-Generally speaking, you should expect to have one quiz each week that is due in Blackboard by 11:59 pm on Sunday evening.
+Generally speaking, you should expect to have one quiz most weeks that is due in Blackboard by 11:59 pm on Sunday evening.

-Written Reviews (each Review assignment is worth up to 100 points for a total of 200 points or 20% of the overall course grade):
+Written Reviews (each Review assignment is worth up to 75 points for a total of 150 points or 15% of the overall course grade):

 Each student will be required to write two (2) reviews.
 Each review should be 2-3 double-spaced pages with 12-point font and use 1 inch margins.
 These reviews will cover a variety of areas within the humanities.
-Topics might include (1) art exhibits, theater performances, or music events on the South Plains College Campus or in the local area; (2) movies or television programs; or (3) relevant videos on websites such as the Khan Academy.
+Topics might include literature, art exhibits, theater performances, or music events on the South Plains College Campus, surrounding area, or even online.